MagnusOdenson/STE/Product overview - dev focused.md

 ## How to deploy software?

-What developers need to deploy Mocker-based microservices is to:
+To deploy Mocker-based microservices:
 - Install the Mocker daemon that runs and orchestrates containers on a given software virtualization platform in the cloud
-- To familiarize themselves with the structure git pushof Mockerfiles
+- Familiarize themselves with the structure of Mockerfiles
-- To familiarize themselves with the API of the Mocker daemon.
+- Familiarize themselves with the API of the Mocker daemon.

 >**NOTE**\
 >Unless customers pay to access Mocker's administrator tools, they will need to create their own scripts to control\